-1 If a student passes more than one AP exam in physics, only six units of credit may be applied to the baccalaureate.
+1 If a student passes more than one AP exam in Calculus or Computer Science only one examination may be applied to the baccalaureate.

 2 If a student passes more than one AP exam in physics, only six units of credit may be applied to the baccalaureate, and only four units of credit may be applied to a certification in GE Breadth.